top of page

 We encourage all ages and abilities to come explore and enjoy a dance class with us.
 Whether you are a curious 5 year old, a tween looking to try something new, or an experienced dance student hoping to attend a trainee program or become a professional, we have a spot for you!

-Our dance department produces three dance programs a year: an original Nutcracker in the Fall, a Spring student showcase, and a Summer dance intensive production too!
+Our dance department produces three dance programs a year: the original New Orleans Nutcracker in the Fall, a Spring student showcase, and a Summer dance intensive production too!
 We do our best to keep our performance costs to a minimum.
 We also put on fantastic productions that the whole family is sure to enjoy!
 Our shows are short, sweet, and exciting from the start to the finish.

 More information on our original dance production The New Orleans Nutcracker

 These exciting introductory classes include Ballet, Tap, Acro Dance, and Jazz.
-Our Ballet and Tap classes are combined into one high energy 45 minute class that all Recreational dancers must take.
-While these classes are fun and playful these young dancers are alreday learning and practicing skills and terminology that they will continue to use for a lifetime.
+Our Ballet and Tap classes are combined into one high energy class that all Recreational dancers must take.
+While these classes are fun and playful these young dancers are already learning and practicing skills and terminology that they will continue to use for a lifetime.
 Even our youngest dancers learn proper French ballet terminology, begin to practice proper posture, learn basic music theory, and so much more!
 We encourage our students to enroll in two classes a week!
 They can add Acro Dance, Musical Theater, or Jazz to their weekly schedule.
 Taking multiple classes each week helps develop coordination, strength, flexiblity, self control, vocabulary, confidence, peer relationships, and so much more.
-We strongly encourage 6-9 year olds who would like to advance into Level I classes to take 2 - 3 classes each week.
+We strongly encourage 5-8 year olds who would like to advance into Level I classes to take 2 - 3 classes each week.
+Each additional class that is added is discounted - the second more than half off and the third class is discounted even more.

 Level I Dance Classes

 Our Level I Dance Program is for dancers ages 7+ who are ready to focus and work hard to become the best dancer they can be!
 Our recreational dance classes are for children who desire more imaginative play based classes over focused hard work.
-Our Level I dancers are required to take Ballet I and must take a minimum of two classes a week.
-Level I Dancers can add Jazz, Tap, Acro Dance, Contemporary, Technique, Musical Theater, etc. The more classes your dancer takes, the faster they'll progress improving their confidence, and the closer relationships they'll build with their peers.
+Our Level I classes are for young dancers who are excited about progressing and learning new skills while understanding the importance of repition.
+Our Level I dancers are required to take Ballet I & Tap I and must take a minimum of two classes a week.
+Level I Dancers can add Jazz, Acro Dance, or Musical Theater.
+The more classes your dancer takes, the faster they'll progress improving their confidence.
+Taking more classes also helps to foster relationships among dance peers.
 The more classes you take the bigger discount on each class too!
 We encourage our Level I dancers to dance year round.
 A dancer looking to be promoted in the Fall MUST dance in the summer.
-If all their peers dance all summer - dancing, learning new skills, practicing learning choreography, becoming strong and more flexiblie, and they return after a summer off- they will be behind.
+If all their peers take classes all summer - dancing, learning new skills, practicing memorizing choreography, becoming stronger and more flexiblie, and they return after a summer off- they will be behind.
+We will patiently catch dancers back up, but those serious about progress need to keep dancing.

 Level II Dance Classes -

-Our Level II Dance Program is for dancers ages 11+ who have a minimum of three years dance experience.
-All Level II dancers must be enrolled in Ballet II and must dance a minimum of two days a week, three days is preferred.
-Level II dancers are required to dance year round.
+Our Level II Dance Program is for dancers ages 9+ who have a minimum of three years dance experience.
+All Level II dancers must be enrolled in Ballet II and Technique class.
+All Level II dancers must dance a minimum of two days a week, three days is preferred.
+Level II dancers are highly encouraged to dance year round.
 A dancer must audition or be invited to join our Level II classes.
 Please email if your dancer would like to join our Level II dance program.
 We'd love to set up an informal audition for your dancer.

 Level III Dance Classes -

-Our Level III Dance Program is for our most advanced dancers, ages 13+ with a minimum of five years of dance experience.
-These dancers are our City Park Movement and Art company members.
-All Level III dancers must take Ballet III and Technique II/III.
-Our Advanced Dancers must dance a minimum of three days a week, four is preferred.
+Our Level III Dance Program is for dancers ages 11+ with a minimum of four years of dance experience.
+All Level III dancers must take Ballet III and Technique.
+These advanced Dancers must dance a minimum of three days a week, four is preferred.
 These dancers are required to dance year round and attend workshops during our holiday breaks.
 This Level of dance requires intense physical and mental training and a high level of commitment.
+As dancer's age and begin dancing several days a week and multiple classes each day, we understand that during intense academic times, a dancer may miss classes because their academics are also becoming more demanding.
+Regular attendence is a must, but we also understand the need to take and evening off every now and then.
 A dancer must audition or be invited to join our Level III program.
 Email us if your dancer would like to join our Level III dance program.

 Musical Theater